DevOpulent/CS499-Capstone-Project/README.md

 ## 🚀 How to View my ePortfolio

-You can view the live version of the ePortfolio here: [Edward Garcia's CS499 Capstone ePortfolio](https://devopulent.github.io/ePortfolio/)
+You can view the live version of the ePortfolio here: [Edward Garcia's ePortfolio](https://devopulent.github.io/ePortfolio/)

 ### To view locally: